Image

 In the New Variety section, fill out the following fields:

-• Name: enter the name for the Variety.
+• Name: The name for the Variety.
 This will be used as the asset name of the variety.

-• Variety Type: you can choose from the following types of variety:
+• Variety Type: You can choose from the following types of varieties:

 You would choose this option if you had an alternate image to upload for the Variety.
 To upload a new file, click on the Browse button - the File Upload pop-up will appear.
 Locate the file that you want to use, left click on it and click on the Open button.
 The path of the file that you have selected will appear in the Upload File field.